fibo/algebra/README.md

 ## Quick start

 > This is a 60 seconds tutorial to get your hands dirty with *algebra*.

+**NOTA BENE** Imagine all code examples below as written in some REPL where expected output is documented as a comment.

 All code in the examples below should be contained into a single file, like [test/quickStart.js](https://github.com/fibo/algebra/blob/master/test/quickStart.js).